yaratnaparkhi/OfficeDocs-SharePoint/SharePoint/SharePointOnline/publishing-sites-classic-to-modern-experience.md

 search.appverid:
 - SPO160
 - MET150
-description: "Learn about how to move from publishing sites to communication sites in the SharePoint modern experience"
+description: "Learn about how to move from publishing sites to communication sites in the SharePoint modern experience."
 ---

 # Moving from Publishing sites to Communication sites